PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the binary/Split channelwise tail into the dedicated indexed `passes/split_channelwise_layout.py` owner.
-The former 218-line full-map fixed-point helper is a thin compatibility dispatcher, both production sequence positions supply Session LayoutState, and closure discovery is now an edge-bounded consumer worklist.
-The extraction preserves all six binary operations, operand order, channel Split/Concat propagation, shared axis constants, and the public NCHW output while making every accepted rewrite one revalidated transaction.
+The latest implementation unit moves the direct Split channelwise tail into the dedicated indexed `passes/split_channelwise_layout.py` owner.
+The former mixed full-map fixed-point helper is a thin compatibility dispatcher, both production sequence positions supply Session LayoutState, and the direct root shares the proven closed-tail machinery without sharing unsafe source state.
+The extraction makes downstream Slice constants transactional, preserves shared constants through deterministic copy-on-write, and keeps unrelated consumers of the original NHWC source untouched.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous